stacylorraineprendeville/MentorApp/README.md

 When running the app on an android device you can use the adb shell on your dev machine terminal to give it commands.

-To refresh an android device used for testing run: `adb shell input text "RR"`
+To open the dev tools on a device: `adb shell input keyevent 82` To refresh an android device used for testing run: `adb shell input text "RR"`

+In case you get an `failed to connect to dev server` error, most probably your dev machine is either on a different network, or has switched it's IP since your last session.
+To fix that:

+1. Open dev tools on the device, shaking it or using the command above.
+2. Open Dev Settings
+3. In there tap Debug server host & port for device
+4. Enter your IP, including the `:8081` port otherwise it's likely not to work.

+To find your IP address on a Mac, open Settings > Network > Advanced (while your active connection is selected) > TCP/IP tab.
+Your local IP should be next to IPv4 Address.